Are You Wasting Money Preparing Your Home for Sale?

 Space sells!
-Decluttering and organizing your home doesn’t cost a dime, unless you hire a professional, and it will always payoff.
-Some seller’s may only need to do minor things, like clear off countertops while others might need to pare down furnishings and purge closets and cabinets.
+Decluttering and organizing your home doesn’t cost a dime unless you hire a professional, and it will always pay off.
+Some sellers may only need to do minor things, like clear off countertops while others might need to pare down furnishings and purge closets and cabinets.

 Remodeling Kitchen and Bathrooms

-Just like home additions this one is usually going to get a no way, but sometimes doing inexpensive things like installing new faucets, new lighting or replacing a vanity could payoff.
+Just like home additions, this one is usually going to get a no way, but sometimes doing inexpensive things like installing new faucets, new lighting, or replacing a vanity could pay off.

 Prior to spending a dime preparing your home for sale I highly recommend contacting a top Realtor in your area and get their advice on what changes need to be made.
 If you’re looking to sell your Wellington home I welcome the opportunity to meet with you and give you my expert opinion on what changes could benefit your home sale.

-Additional Home Seller Resources
+Additional Home Selling Resources